-Northeastern’s Master of Architecture (M.Arch) degree leverages the School of Architecture’s outstanding faculty and pragmatically grounded curriculum.
-The program is accredited by the National Architectural Accreditation Board.
+Northeastern offers a Master of Architecture degree accredited by the National Architectural Accreditation Board.

 Students who graduate from Northeastern University with a degree in architecture, architectural studies or landscape architecture will have:

 • Thorough 2D and 3D representation and modelling skills for deciphering and designing the built environment.

 • Awareness of how global socio-cultural contexts influence the built environment, and how the built environment influences global communities.

 • Thorough knowledge of sustainable and resilient design goals, strategies, and methods.

 • Skills of communication and collaboration necessary for managing complex projects.

 • Understanding of fundamental construction systems and techniques that shape the built environment.